 With some retailers, it’s also possible to get free shipping to a local store, where you can then pick up the item.
 This can be a good solution if a local retailer doesn’t have the item you want.

-Make an effort to pay your bills on time in order avoid late payment fees.
+Make an effort to pay your bills on time to avoid late payment fees.
 Just about any service provider can charge a late fee.
 My cable company charges a fee of $25 if I pay more than five days late.

 Make sure to send your payments well ahead of time, so they get there as expected.
-Setting up an automatic bill pay can also help you avoid late fees.
+Setting up an automatic bill pay on your student loans, for example, can also help you avoid late fees.

 According to the Consumer Financial Protection Bureau (CFPB), revenues from consumer overdraft and non-sufficient fund fees total as much as $17 billion each year.
 If you’re among those who get charged these fees, it’s important to take a step back and do what you can to avoid them.

 Pay attention and track your spending.
 It’s especially important to do so, since one of the dirty tricks banks use to charge you fees is to apply debits before applying credits, no matter the order of the transactions.
 That can really add to what you pay in fees.

 Consider this: The CFPB reports that the majority of debit card overdraft fees occur on transactions that amount to $24 or less — and the median overdraft fee is $34.
 For a three-day “loan” on that overdraft fee, said the CFPB, that amounts to an APR of 17,000%.
 Yikes!

 No matter what you do on a day-to-day basis, there are times of year that are budget-busters.
 Holidays, back-to-school and other seasonal events can cause problems.
 You can minimize the damage with the following tips:

 87. Shop your closet for last year’s school supplies